The Shire. Hobbiton. Bag End. The Green Dragon. It’s all REAL.

-Today, the Green Dragon is a replica of what was depicted in the films as it is the sole building in the Hobbiton Movie Set that it’s completely built from the inside out.
-The wood and stone used in its construction and design along with the earth-like bright colours make it feel welcoming and warm.
-Some chairs and rustic tables are placed below the rounded windows and a couple of leather armchairs next to a fireplace are tempting you to settle in and relax reading a book by the fire.
+The wood and stone used in its construction along with the earth-like bright colours make it feel welcoming and warm.
+A couple of leather armchairs next to the fireplace tempt you to settle in and relax reading a book by the fire.

 Once inside the pub keep your eyes open for hidden gems like the following poem:

 Lit some fireworks just for a laugh;

 for he singed all his hair

 and set fire to the end of his staff!